opensourcewebsite-org/opensourcewebsite-org/README.md

 # OpenSourceWebsite

-OpenSourceWebsite (OSW) is an open source website for global online social community, and is available for free on [Live Website](https://opensourcewebsite.org)
+OpenSourceWebsite (OSW) is open source website for global online social community, and is available for free on [Live Website](https://opensourcewebsite.org)

 ## Minimum technical requirements